ajaykumarsampath/GPU-APG-water-network/README.md

 # GPU-APG-Water-network
 The objective of this project is to manage the water network taking the stochastic nature of the water demand.
-We proposed to use stochastic model predictive controller that considers the probabilistic nature of the water demand in deciding the control policy.
-We identified the main hinderance for practical implementation of the stochastic predictive control in water network is lack of algorithms that can solve the control problem in real-time.
+A stochastic model predictive controller considers the probabilistic nature of the water demand in deciding the control policy.
+But the main hinderance for practical implementation of the stochastic predictive control in water network is lack of proper optimisation algorithms that can solve this problem in real-time.
 To overcome this limitation we proposed an optimisation algotithm that exploits the structure of a stochastic optimal control problem and suitable for parallelisation.
-This method use the dual formulation and uses the accelerated proximal gradient (APG) algorithm to solve this.
+This method is based on accelerated proximal gradient (APG) algorithm and uses the dual formulation to solve the problem.
 Detailed explaination about theory and algorithm is discussed in the paper https://arxiv.org/abs/1604.01074.